promo

 11:30-12:45 Renal MRI News: Latest Trends and Innovations Chairs: Iosif Mendichovsky, Marcos Wolf

-11:30 MRI: New developments in targeted MRI tracers for renal filtration and perfusion Kevin Bennet (St. Louis, Missouri, USA)
+11:30 MRI: New developments in targeted MRI tracers for renal filtration and perfusion TBC

 12:45-13:45 Lunch